w3c/sync-media-pub/docs-src/pages/sync-media-lite.md

 In order to be able to potentially automatically start playback of HTML media elements, the HTML document to be synchronized should be served with a compatible [`autoplay` policy](https://html.spec.whatwg.org/multipage/infrastructure.html#policy-controlled-features).

 For example, in the context of a multi-HTML document presentation (like a book), this would enable a chapter to start playing as soon as it loads.
-When it's done, the user agent can load the next HTML file, which would in turn start playing as soon as it loads.
+When it's done, the next HTML file gets loaded automatically and starts playing as soon as it loads.

 The page ultimately controls the request to enable/disable autoplay, so allowing `autoplay` at the server level is reasonable.